-Cloudflare Image Resizing · Cloudflare Image Optimization docs
+Cloudflare Image Resizing

 Cloudflare Image Resizing lets you:

-Integrate image processing with Workers, which enables advanced integrations such as custom URL schemes, content negotiation, and responsive images based on Client Hints.
+- Integrate image processing with Workers , which enables advanced integrations such as custom URL schemes, content negotiation, and responsive images based on Client Hints.

+You can use Cloudflare Image Resizing with either a pre-defined URL format or, for advanced use cases, with Cloudflare Workers .

 Availability

 Image Resizing is currently available for Pro, Business, and Enterprise customers.
-To begin, ensure you have enabled Image Resizing in the Cloudflare dashboard.
+To get started, make sure you have enabled Image Resizing in the Cloudflare dashboard.